kmcguigan1/News-Headline-Sentiment-Analysis/README.md

-# News-Headline-Sentiment-Analysis
+# News Headline Sentiment Analysis
-This is inspired by the TensorFlow youtube channel, and analyzes new headlines to try and detect weather a headline is sarcastic or not.
-This repository has code demonstrating a few different functions such as the basic tokenization of words, the conversion of sentences to workable data, and finally the sentiment analysis of text.
+This project is meant to use the google headline dataset, and to learn to determine if a new headline is sarcastic or not.
+This repository has a couple different files illustrating diffrent skills.
+These are word tokenization, the transformation of scentences of text to sequences, and finally the file that incorperates all thsese ideas and runs the data through a model, predicting the sentiments of the reviews.

+## Motivation
+The motivation of this project was to practice natural language processing skills.
+It was about learning the techniques used to transform text data into a format that can be used in a tensorflow model, and can therefore be trained to classify text.

+## Results
+### Training output
 Epoch 1/100
 585/585 - 2s - loss: 0.6822 - accuracy: 0.5589 - val_loss: 0.6623 - val_accuracy: 0.5617
 Epoch 2/100